defeat the enemy, strongholds and spiritual warfare

 Love your enemies.
 This is hard.
 We are called to pray for those who mistreat us, are unkind, oppose us, and even leave us a bad review.
 God gives us opportunities to show kindness, forgiveness, and understanding.

-He allows us to be examples of what it looks like to handle conflict and difficulty as Christ would.
+He allows us to be examples of how to handle conflict and difficulty as Christ would.
 When we pray for them instead of condemning them, we lift them up to the Lord so He can deal with them.
-We don’t need to deal with our enemies; we must allow God to do it.
+We don’t need to deal with our enemies; we must let God handle it.

 God’s justice is always right.

-God wants us to strive for peace and to live peacefully with everyone; it is easier said than done.
+God wants us to strive for peace and live peacefully with everyone; it’s easier said than done.
 There’s so much conflict in this fallen world.
 But we’re called to create peace, to seek common ground.

 Whatever the situation, it’s in God’s hands.
 These are God’s people, and He loves everyone.
 There’s never someone who is too far gone.
 There is never a situation that can’t be solved.

 How can you create peace?
-Whether it’s in your mind or being careful of your words.
+Whether it’s in your mind or being careful with your words.
 Think of yourself as a mediator.

 Living in a Fallen World: Romans 12:19-21